fb-pixel

 2. Consume Bone Broth Daily

 Getting our digestive system in order is one of the top things we can do to increase our immune system.
-When we don’t digest our food well, it’s a sign that your body is struggling with its everyday normal functions of digesting.
+When we don't digest our food well, it's a sign that our body is struggling with its everyday, normal functions of digesting.

-When you’re struggling with digestion, you can’t put your resources into fighting off foreign invaders in your body.
+When you're struggling with digestion, you can't put your resources into fighting off foreign invaders in your body.
 Bone broth is rich in amino acids and has anti-inflammatory properties that aid the gastrointestinal tract.
-This is why consuming bone broth is so good for you.
-(Source)
+This is why consuming bone broth is one of the three main diet changes you can make to improve your health.

 Ideally, you should drink 1-2 cups per day.
 Not everyone loves drinking bone broth straight out of a cup, but you can also consume it in soups, sauces, and gravy.